mattnull/node-snowshoe-stamp/README.md

 ## Setup

-Install all of the dependencies necessary for the bootstrap
+Install all of the dependencies

 * run `npm install`